Foreign Account Tax Compliance Act: International implementation

 Implementation of FATCA may encounter legal hurdles.
 It may be illegal in foreign jurisdictions for financial institutions to disclose the required account information.
 There is a controversy about the appropriateness of intergovernmental agreements (IGAs) to solve any of these problems, intellectually spearheaded by Allison Christians.

 France, Germany, Italy, Spain, and the United Kingdom announced in 2012 they consented to cooperate with the U.S. on FATCA implementation, as did Switzerland, Japan and South Africa.

 The deputy director general of legal affairs of the People's Bank of China, the central bank of the People's Republic of China, Liu Xiangmin said "China's banking and tax laws and regulations do not allow Chinese financial institutions to comply with FATCA directly."
 The U.S. Department of the Treasury suspended negotiations with Russia in March 2014.
 Russia, while not ruling out an agreement, requires full reciprocity and abandonment of US extraterritoriality before signing an IGA.
 Russian President Vladimir Putin signed a law on June 30, 2014, that allowed Russian banks to transfer FATCA data directly to US tax authorities—after first reporting the information to the Russian government.
 Russian banks are required to obtain client consent first but can deny service if that consent is not given.
 Bangladeshi banks, which have accounts of US taxpayers, may report to the IRS, However they need prior approval of their clients.

 A 2014 Swiss referendum against the act did not come to fruition.

-In 2019, only Japan has signed a protocol to assist in collection of taxes to residents, including penalties for willful failure to file tax return.
+In 2019, Japan signed a protocol in which they agreed to limit their assistance to collecting taxes from residents, including penalties for willful failure to file tax return.